Basic Tray Set Up Dental

 • Storage: Sterile instruments should be stored in a clean, dry, and protected environment to prevent contamination.

 • Handling: Sterile instruments should be handled with care to maintain their sterility.
-Avoid touching sterile surfaces with bare hands.
+Avoid touching sterile surfaces with bare hands That's the part that actually makes a difference..

 VI.
 Tips for Optimizing Tray Setup